 The interactions of these compounds can have a synergistic effect, heightening or even multiplying many of the compounds’ individual benefits.

 Cannabinoids still only tell part of the story.
 The cannabis plant contains hundreds of cannabinoids, like CBD and THC, but hundreds of other chemical compounds, such as terpenes and flavonoids, are also present in cannabis plants.
 These compounds further contribute to the smell, taste, effects, and other aspects of the cannabis user experience, and also influence cannabis’s entourage effect.

-Consumers who purchase full spectrum CBD oil, gummies, topicals, and so on, experience the benefits of the entourage effect, with the other compounds working synergistically with the CBD to enhance its benefits and effects.
-Consumers who purchase CBD isolate do still experience the benefits of CBD taken alone, but not enhanced by any other compound.
+Consumers who purchase full spectrum CBD oil, gummies, topicals, and so on, experience the entourage effect, with the other compounds working synergistically with the CBD to enhance it.
+Consumers who purchase CBD isolate do still experience CBD taken alone, but not enhanced by any other compound.

 Broad spectrum CBD oil is closer in chemical makeup to full spectrum CBD oil, in that it contains an array of cannabinoids, terpenes, and other compounds.
 The main difference between broad spectrum and full spectrum CBD is that broad spectrum CBD products do not contain THC.
 This is one way to address demand from consumers who want to use CBD oil products but who cannot consume THC specifically, for a variety of reasons.

 More research is needed to scientifically confirm many of CBD and cannabis’s anecdotal benefits.